 Highlights: Energetic, Loyal, Extremely Smart.

-Another herding breed, Border Collie’s deserve a mention on this list.
-Like Australian Shepherds, their blue eyes are tied to their merle patterning.
-The dilution of pigment in their coat means that there is a chance that eye pigment will turn out lighter as well.
+Another herding breed, Border Collies deserve a mention on this list.
+Like Aussies, their blue eyes are tied to their merle patterning.
+The dilution of pigment in their coat means that there’s a chance that eye pigment will turn out lighter.

-This breed has a history that goes back to the British Isles, where they served as herding dogs.
-Over the years, successful breeding has led them to become one of the most intelligent dog breeds around.
+This breed has a history that goes back to the British Isles, where they served as top herding dogs.
+Over the years, successful breeding has led them to become one of the most intelligent dog breeds in the canine kingdom.

-Some say they are actually the smartest dogs out there.
+Some say they are actually the smartest dogs out there, though the Border Collie would have much to say about that.
 Needless to say, a lazy lifestyle won’t suit them.
 They need plenty of physical and mental exercise to keep them healthy and happy.

 Highlights: Determined, Affectionate, Curious.

 This short yet long dog was originally bred in Germany to hunt badgers and other burrowing animals.
-Their unique shape makes them perfect for following their quarry down holes.
+But it’s their unique shape makes them perfect for following their quarry down holes.
+They’re the perfect fit for the job – literally!

-However, nowadays they are less likely to hunt rabbits and more likely to sit on your lap, content to be next to a warm human rather than down a dark hole.
+However, nowadays they are less likely to hunt rabbits and more likely to sit on your lap like the lap dogs they are.
+Dachshunds are much more content next to a warm human rather than down a dark hole on their way to drag out a critter.

 RECOMMENDED: 40 Dashing Dachshund Mixes